nwg/racket-wiki/Racket2.md

 * Use keywords in more places, such as unifying `member`, `memv`, `memf`, etc.

+* Some syntax that avoids the verbosity in the `keyword-apply` etc kind of functions in the common case of passing keywords around.

+* Some solution to the "no-value" value, which could be such a blessed value, or it could be a way to say that some function accepts all the keywords as some other function.
+(Possibly related to the above, of course.)

 * `struct` definition macro that allows
   - naming of the accessors/constructors/etc
   - ~~per-field `#:auto` values~~